johnston9/shot-caller-production/README.md

 ### Responsive Design
 - The site is responsive to all screen sizes and the images respond in proportion.

-For the complete coverage of the Features Testing go to the Testing page.
+For the complete coverage of the Features Testing go to the Testing page.<br>
+The Budgeting Software, Stripe and Responsive Design are covered in their own sections in Features Testing section while the rest of the features are covered in the User Stories section.
 [Testing](/TESTING.md)

 ## Information Architecture ??????????????